 Some people may not have the personality traits required to be good leaders, and that’s fine.
 I would consider that rare, though.
 I believe everyone can change and grow as a person.
 More importantly, personality is what’s holding people back from their true potential as a leader.

 I don’t equate everything with Ego.
-Ego is fine when used as a tool, but that requires a lot of self-control.
-In fact, I would argue nobody ever fully controls their egotistical impulse.
+Ego is delicate when used as a tool, but that requires a lot of self-control.
+I would argue nobody ever fully controls their egotistical impulse.
 The main point of this introduction is to teach you not to be hard on yourself.

 What’s being described here is a process.
 If you get immediate results and alter your thinking great, you are way ahead of the curve.
 That’s the reality of good leadership.
 The bar is so high that everyone can make a little progress, which’s a win.